Monal

 A monal is a bird of genus Lophophorus of the pheasant family, Phasianidae.

 Description

 The males all have colorful, iridescent plumage.
-Their physique is rather plump.
-Their diet consists of plants such as roots and bulbs and insects.
-During mating the males are polygamous where they mates with several females.
+Their physique is rather plump, and their diet consists of plants such as roots and bulbs and insects.
+During mating, the males are polygamous and mate with several females.
 The females in turn only mate with the selected male and enter into a monogamous relationship.
 Due to habitat destruction and hunting, they have become rare and their population is endangered.

 Species

 There are three species and several subspecies: